 In non-pandemic times, my Instagram feed mostly consists of people showing off: Influencers flaunting expensive outfits and far-flung vacations, foodies devouring Michelin-star meals, celebrities being celebrities, and everyone else just trying to keep up.
 Now that many of us are stuck at home, though, we have nothing to tout but our own resourcefulness.
 The impulse to share every single minute of our lives remains, but for the first time in a decade, the clout market has crashed.
 Your currency is no good here anymore.

 Of course, self-isolating looks very different for the rich and famous than it does for most people, but no one wants to see that right now.
 I don’t find Kylie Jenner’s wine fridge aspirational, or Chrissy Teigen’s cooking tips helpful.
 I don’t want to see the second home you’re quarantining in, or the cool people you’re chatting with on Zoom, or a “throwback” to the fun thing you were doing 14 days ago, before coronavirus stole your nice life.

 I’m more impressed by those making something out of nothing — those who, when left to their own devices, have revealed themselves to be creative, funny, generous, enterprising, and outspoken.
 Let me be clear: I don’t expect anyone to become a star baker or a fitness buff overnight.
 I’m actually more entertained by the proud displays of mediocrity out there.
 Everyone is an influencer now, but everyone is also really bad at being an influencer.
 It’s unhinged, but also kind of beautiful.
-Who knew there were so many options for toast?
+Who knew there were so many different kinds of toast?